 With a little effort you can order them from England, like I do, or better yet if you are adventurous, you can grow them from seed, since excellent seed is offered through the annual seed exchanges that the American Primrose Society offers free to members.

 If you just want to see these in person, then consider attending the National Primrose Society National Show held this year, on the east coast, in Boylston, Massachusetts just an hour west of Boston and the impressive and newly built Tower Hill Botanic Garden, Friday May 5th until May 7th.
 There you can not only see and photograph many plants in the primrose family, you can join the APS and tour the Botanic Garden and even buy some Primula from growers and members who will be there.

-Primroses come in many shapes and forms, with hundreds of species with alpine primula that generally bloom at the first hint of snow-melt to the asiastics that bloom in high summer.
-The most choice of all primula, are these, the Primula auricula, or, more commonly refered to as Auriculas.
+Primroses come in many shapes and forms, with hundreds of species with alpine primula that generally bloom at the first hint of snow-melt to the Asiatics that bloom in high summer.
+The most choice of all primula, are these, the Primula auricula, or, more commonly referred to as Auriculas.

 If you wish to grow these fascinating plants, keep checking in.
-The season is just begining, and since the American Primrose Society's national show is in my home town
+The season is just beginning, and since the American Primrose Society's national show is in my home town

 this year, I just started repotting some auricula to see if I can get some to bloom on time.
 In future posts, I will cover details and share more photos of many imported vintage Primula auricula, including historical details, where to buy them and how to grow them.

 Still in the greenhouse, the last of the potted Juno iris to bloom this year is this native Iris from Afganistan, Iris bucharica.Another pot that I 'saved' from certain death from my new sand bed built the foundation of the greenhouse this past winter.
 Once I replace the sand with a faster draining type, like washed river sand, I will re plant it outside after our frost free date, which will be near the end of this April.